Skip to content

 Here are the factors that matter most, from the buyer’s and the lender’s point of view.

 Each factor below has the same effect: it reduces the risk the buyer perceives.
-And lower risk translates directly into a higher multiple.
+And lower risk can translate into a higher multiple, lighter conditions, or a stronger negotiation.

 1. Revenue growth